JulienRouse/blog-data/content/blog/28_reading_group_milestone.md

 ### Keeping tracks of group statistics

-By [writing down](#write-down-the-essentials) an agenda for each meeting, what we read and what we enjoyed, I was able to put together a quick summary of our activity (same as I shared in the introduction `more than 100 meetings over two-and-a-half years [...] we covered 12 books, 21 research papers and 24 blog articles.`).
+By [writing down](#write-down-the-essentials) an agenda for each meeting, what we read and what we enjoyed, I was able to put together a quick summary of our activity (same as I shared in the introduction _"more than 100 meetings over two-and-a-half years [...] we covered 12 books, 21 research papers and 24 blog articles."_).

 This allowed to [share](#broadcast-information) those statistics more widely once per year or when we hit a milestone, which gave even more visibility to our activity and helped interest more people.